kuma35/thinking-forth-translate/appendixe.rst

    * - text
      - sequence of characters, delimited by non-blank

-Follow “text” with the actual delimiter required;
+Follow "text" with the actual delimiter required;
-e.g., text” or text).
+e.g., text\" or text\).

 Samples of Good Commenting Style
 ================================